 Drunk driving accidents can be absolutely devastating.
 These crashes are often severe because the impaired driver does not react to dangerous situations in the same way that a sober driver would.
-They’re often high-speed crashes as well—resulting in totaled cars, serious long-term injuries, and even death.
+You need to speak with a Stone Mountain drunk driving accident lawyer to explore your legal options.

 to find a John Foy office near you